corvusdeinanis/cuddlyspaceship/content/meta/external/Fatal Distraction- Forgetting a Child in the Backseat of a Car Is a Horrifying Mistake. Is It a Crime- - The Washington Post.md

 The trial would last three days.
 Sitting through it, side by side in the rear of the courtroom, were two women who had traveled hours to get there.
 Unlike almost everyone else on the spectator benches, they were not relatives or co-workers or close friends of the accused.

-“. . . the lower portion of the body was red to red-purple. . .”
+“… the lower portion of the body was red to red-purple…”

 As the most excruciating of the evidence came out, from the medical examiner, the women in the back drew closer together, leaning in to each other.

-“ . . . a green discoloration of the abdomen . . . autolysis of the organs . . . what we call skin slippage . . . the core body temperature reaches 108 degrees when death ensues.”
+“ … a green discoloration of the abdomen … autolysis of the organs … what we call skin slippage … the core body temperature reaches 108 degrees when death ensues.”

 Mary -- the older, shorter one -- trembled.
 Lyn -- the younger, taller one with the long, strawberry-blond hair -- gathered her in, one arm around the shoulder, the other across their bodies, holding hands.